devtut/generate/docs/python/create-virtual-environment-with-virtualenvwrapper-in-windows.md

 Install pip with this command: `python -m pip install -U pip`

 **Step 2:**
-Then install =virtualenvwrapper-win= package by using command (command can be executed windows power shell):
+Then install "virtualenvwrapper-win" package by using command (command can be executed windows power shell):

 `pip install virtualenvwrapper-win`